 Hamish has gained fame for being the oldest Highland Cow (‘scuse me, Highland Coo) in Scotland – he is, allegedly, nineteen years old and is basically a tourist attraction.
 The inherent tackiness of exploiting an animal so tourists can ooh and ahh and purchase Hamish-emblazoned sweaters and keychains and Christmas ornaments aside, Hamish does seem to have a pretty sweet life – he has a decent amount of land to traverse, he gets lots of (hopefully healthy) food from tourists who can buy it from little machines, and he has a live-in girlfriend.
 He even has his own children’s book.
 Hamish is something of a national treasure, which made Rob’s easy transition from showing off Hamish to talking about the deliciousness of Highland Cow meat rather jarring and disappointing.

 We didn’t spend too much time with our shaggy friend, however; we had a lunch reservation to catch.
 Gulp.
 Vegans in the house, do you, too, get that sinking sense of dread any time you’re told that someone has “thoughtfully” made a meal reservation at an unknown restaurant?
 S and I were very wary indeed, imagining that our only option would be a wilted iceberg salad and that we’d have to watch our fellow travellers chow down on Hamish’s less fortunate cousins.
 But!
 What luck!
 Rob had booked us at the Oak Tree Inn, a feted establishment on the shores of Loch Lomond.
 Among the meat and fish and cheese on the menu lurked a – wait for it – vegan pizza!
-Yes, it was vegan as offered – cheeseless and veggie-laden, if a bit bland.
-Hallelujah!
+Yes, it was vegan as offered – cheeseless and veggie-laden, if a bit bland.* Vegan food in the highlands; hallelujah!
 S and I felt very American indeed as we munched pizza and chips (that’s French fries to you) while our less dietarily restricted traveling companions tried the more traditionally Scottish Cullen skink soup and “locally caught” (ahem!) haggis.
 Ah well – we all got to enjoy the same beautiful views after our meals, skink or no.

 Ah, Loch Lomond – its banks are, indeed, bonnie.
 After a small failure at finding the path to the lake (really; I don’t know how we missed it, it was a stone’s throw from the Inn!)
 S and I meandered along the bonnie banks for a good 45 minute, taking photos and enjoying the view.
 Then we hightailed it back to the bus so Rob could ferry us to our next stop – a bona fide Scottish whisky distillery.
 I don’t have any particularly grand photos from Glengoyne because we were too sloshed on free samples to focus the camera.